“When you do the common things in life in an uncommon way, you will command the attention of the world.” – George Washington Carver

 And, to be clear, I have my own stepping up to do.
 There’s more to these foundational elements than I’ve conveyed, so it’s no wonder that people don’t have the same creative appreciation of them that I do.
 It’s my job to give the concepts grip and life, not yours.

-Foundational Topics are Like Breathing
+Foundational Topics Are Like Breathing

-Very few of us share those gifts with the world as effectively as we could, and, thus, we’re not doing the best we can for ourselves and for the world.
+Very few of us share those gifts with the world as effectively as we could, and thus we’re not doing the best we can for ourselves and for the world.
 Sometimes it’s because the wrong stories are driving us.
 Sometimes it’s that we lack strategy.
 Sometimes we lack plans or our execution is subpar.

-The foundational topics are just as core of a piece of the puzzle as is the advanced topics.
+The foundational topics are just as core a piece of the puzzle as are the advanced topics.
 When we examine the techniques of mastery across a wide domain of human activities – athletics, yoga, music performance, marksmanship, dance, public speaking, decision-making – what we find is that nearly every coach and trainer focuses on the same foundational skill: breathing.
 Most of us take over 10,000 breaths during our waking hours and we’re doing it wrong.

-It’s a lot more fascinating to talk about the ins and outs of the particular skills and strategies of those activities than to focus on the way the performers breathe, but, make no mistake, poor breathing leads to poor performance.
+It’s a lot more fascinating to talk about the ins and outs of the particular skills and strategies of those activities than to focus on the way the performers breathe, but make no mistake, poor breathing leads to poor performance.
 Good breathing isn’t sufficient for good performance, but it seems to be necessary.

 Have you ever experienced how one person consciously breathing to set the pace of a group can shift every other member of the group?
-It happens in yoga, sports, communal experiences, and high performance events and it’s a powerful thing to behold.
+It happens in yoga, sports, communal experiences, and high-performance events and it’s a powerful thing to behold.

-Do You Need To Breathe For Your Community, Too?
+Do You Need to Breathe for Your Community, Too?